9 Renaissance Schools, 5 Promise Academies announced

 On the other hand, Johns Hopkins “structured a whole program around kids and academics.
 I loved that they’re working in small teams” of students and teachers, Herbert said.

 Teacher Neil Geyette said that West has already adopted much of the Diplomas Now model, including the Talent Development program’s intensive focus on 9th grade.
 He said changing direction didn’t make sense.

 Hopkins proposes to operate schools under an “innovation” model, meaning they are run within the District, under the union contract.

-The other providers have all said they want to convert their schools to charters, but will be required to take all students from the feeder area.
+The other providers have all said they want to convert their schools to charters, but they will be required to take all students from the feeder area.

 The Cross City Campaign for School Reform has urged the District to make more use of the innovation model and give more support and time to the advisory councils.
-Teams from West Philadelphia and University City High had both submitted proposals to reform themselves under the “Innovation” option.
+Teams from West Philadelphia and University City High had both submitted proposals to reform themselves under the “innovation” option.
 However, the District rejected both proposals.

 A longer version of this piece is also available on our blog.